Thinking Outside Of The Box

 Final Note

-On a final note on this subject there is the joke of the pet cat stood near its litter tray and the man shaking an angry finger towards it saying, “Never think outside the box”.
+On a final note on this subject, there is the joke of the pet cat standing near its litter tray and the man shaking an angry finger towards it saying, “Never think outside the box”.